 The provisions of the student code of conduct apply to students any time they are under the proper supervision of school authorities (e.g. extra-curricular, field trips, etc.).
-Students and parents are requested to review the "Disciplinary Response Structure Levels I-IV" provided in the back of the handbook.
-This discipline response structure levels cite specific examples, procedures, and disciplinary options for various infractions of school rules and regulations.
+Students and parents are requested to review the "Disciplinary Matrix" provided in the back of the handbook.